 A backlink analysis is an evaluation of the volume and quality of links pointing to your website from other sites.
 Analyzing your site’s backlinks helps you determine how those links impact your search engine rankings and what you can do to improve your backlink profile.

 Why should you conduct a backlink analysis?

-Search engines view links as indicators of your site’s authority.
-A backlink analysis shows you all of the links that they’re taking into consideration and gives you a better understanding of your site’s ability to rank well in search engine results.
+Search engines view links as indicators of your site’s authority, which makes backlinks important to SEO.
+A backlink analysis shows you all the links that they’re taking into consideration and gives you a better understanding of your site’s ability to rank well in search engine results.

 Backlink analysis also helps you identify bad links.
 Links that are unnatural or from spammy sites can result in a Google penalty, but finding and disavowing them keeps your site reputable.

 However, your site isn’t the only one you should analyze.
 You should also conduct backlink analysis on your main competitors’ sites.

 Analyzing your competitors’ sites will help you see how difficult it will be to outrank them.
 It can also show you any potential link opportunities you may be missing and give you ideas for your own link building strategy.

 How to conduct backlink analysis